 5. Sunday visit and interview with the Director

-Towards the end of your first year Amanda will send you two forms (a self-evaluation form and a rector’s evaluation form) for you to have completed and returned.
+Towards the end of your first year Claire will send you two forms (a self-evaluation form and a rector’s evaluation form) for you to have completed and returned.
 She will then make a time for Gary O’Brien to visit you and your family one Sunday to talk about how you are going in ministry and discuss these evaluations.

 6. panel interview

-Towards the end of the second year Amanda will send you ministry evaluation forms for your rector and three lay-leaders to complete.
-Once you have emailed the completed forms to Amanda she will organise a time for the second panel interview with you and your wife.
+Towards the end of the second year Claire will send you ministry evaluation forms for your rector and three lay-leaders to complete.
+Once you have emailed the completed forms to Claire she will organise a time for the second panel interview with you and your wife.
 Following this a recommendation will be made to the Archbishop about your suitability to be ordained a presbyter in the Anglican Church and he will notify you of his decision.